 5. If the HSS detects in step 2 that the user has a 5GC subscription and unless the user is known not to be registered in 5GC (e.g. in case the user is registered in EPC and the HPLMN is working in single registration mode with N26), the HSS uses the Nudm_UECM_P-CscfRestorationTrigger service operation to trigger P-CSCF restoration in 5GC.
 See also 3GPP TS 23.380 [4] clause 5.8.4.
 The HSS includes the user's IMSI associated with the user's identifiers received in step 1 as the SUPI in this request

 6. The UDM reads data from the 5GS-UDR to see which NFs have subscribed to P-CSCF Restoration Notifications (implicitly during registration).

-7-8.
+7. The UDM acknowledges receipt of Nudm_UECM_PCscfRestorationTrigger to the HSS.

+8-9.
 The UDM notifies all subscribed NFs (AMF, SMF).

-9. The UDM acknowledges receipt of Nudm_UECM_PCscfRestorationTrigger to the HSS.